 We have other intangible assets, not including goodwill, VOBA, DAC or DSI, which consist primarily of customer relationships and contracts, the value of distribution network acquired ("VODA"), trademarks and tradenames and state licenses, and computer software, which are generally recorded in connection with acquisitions at their fair value.
 Intangible assets with estimable lives are amortized over their respective estimated useful lives to their estimated residual values and reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 In general, customer relationships are amortized over their estimated useful lives, generally ten years, using an accelerated method, which takes into consideration expected customer attrition rates.
 VODA is an intangible asset that represents the value of an acquired distribution network and is amortized using the sum of years digits method.
 Contractual relationships are generally amortized over their contractual life.
 Trademarks and tradenames are generally amortized over ten years.
 Capitalized computer software includes the fair value of software acquired in business combinations, purchased software and capitalized software development costs.
 Purchased software is recorded at cost and amortized using the straight-line method over its estimated useful life.
 Software acquired in business combinations is recorded at its fair value and amortized using straight-line or accelerated methods over its estimated useful life, ranging from five to ten years.
 For internal-use computer software products, internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
-Internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
-Internal and external costs once the software is ready for its intended use.
+Internal and external costs incurred during the application development stage are capitalized and amortized on a product by product basis commencing on the date the software is ready for its intended use.
 We do not capitalize any costs once the software is ready for its intended use.